 ACADEMIC ADVISING

-In keeping with Evergreen’s philosophy of student-initiated learning, graduate students are encouraged to develop a relationship with one of the MES faculty for advice and consultation appropriate to their interests and needs.
+In keeping with Evergreen’s philosophy of student-initiated learning, graduate students are encouraged to develop a relationship with one or more of the MES faculty for advice and consultation appropriate to their interests and needs.
 The first core class offers introductory advising information about the program, graduate-level environmental learning, and procedures for an Evergreen education (basically, how to be a “Greener”).
 A good source of information is normally a student’s core seminar leader.
 Students may also approach any other MES faculty member for advice.
 The Director is also available for general academic advice.

 Students are encouraged to work with faculty on the following topics in order to develop an educational plan: